 Teaching and learning methods

 Your knowledge and understanding of issues and concepts in intercultural communication studies will be developed through participation in seminar discussions and activities, as well as through tasks set outside class (online discussions, group tasks and readings).
-This module is assessed through a group presentation and a portfolio that showcases your understanding of culture and communication in your experience and in wider society.
+This module is assessed through a portfolio that showcases your understanding of culture and communication in your experience and in wider society.

 Teaching methods typically include: